LuXDAmore/vue-cursor-fx/README.md

 [DEMO](https://luxdamore.github.io/vue-cursor-fx)

-An animated custom cursor effects for interactive elements like navigation - w/ VueJS - SSR Compatible
+An animated custom cursor effects for interactive elements like navigation - w/ VueJS - SSR Compatible _(but not with touchscreen devices)_

 ## Installation